This post was originally published on November 9, 2017. It has been updated to reflect the updates in our licensing services to date.

 The podcast / stream must include the following words at the end of the service or on the website containing a link to the podcast/live stream: “Permission to podcast / stream the music in this service obtained from ONE LICENSE with license X-######.
 All rights reserved.”
 Simply fill in your specific A, L, S, M, or E license letter with a hyphen, followed by the six digit number afterwards.

-Note that both versions of the Podcast / Streaming License only cover content from live worship services.
+Note that both versions of the Podcast / Streaming License cover self-made recordings or live worship services.
 No use of commercial masters or publisher-owned recordings is covered.
 The License expires after one year and should you choose not to renew at that point, all material licensed under either Podcast / Streaming License must be removed.

 Attendance size is also important to consider.
 Both licenses allow you to reach up to three times as many views as the outer limit of your category.
 For example, a category E organization serves 401 – 700 people on an average weekly attendance.
 That means that each stream / download / podcast is limited to a maximum of 2,100 views.
 If you exceed this amount on a continual basis, you must purchase a higher category license.
 Note that part of the reason why we give you such a large range of views is because many social media sites count a viewer watching for under a minute as a full view.
 We know that your congregation is intending to watch the entire duration of the video.